marceljungle/red-plex/README.md

 - If you encounter issues, try reducing the rate limit values in your config

 #### Fetch Mode Issues
-- Use `torrent_name`/`normal` mode if your library structure matches torrent folder names
+- Use `torrent_name` mode if your library structure matches torrent folder names
 - Use `query` mode if you use Beets, Lidarr, or have renamed your music files
 - Try both modes to see which works better for your library